-Dr. Patricia Daly is the Chief Medical Health Officer and the Vice President, Public Health for Vancouver Coastal Health.
+Dr. Patricia Daly is the Vice-President, Public Health and Chief Medical Health Officer for Vancouver Coastal Health.
 She is also a Clinical Professor in the School of Population and Public Health in the Faculty of Medicine at the University of British Columbia.

 As a public health physician, her primary mandate is to improve the health of the population that Vancouver Coastal Health serves through prevention and health promotion.
 She is responsible for communicable disease control including management of outbreaks, health protection and environmental health, community care facilities licensing, population health and public health surveillance within Vancouver Coastal Health.